abapPM/Template-for-ABAP/README.md

 ## Prerequisites

-SAP Basis 7.40 or higher
+SAP Basis 7.50 or higher

 ## Installation

+Install `xxx` as a global module in your system using [apm](https://abappm.com).

+or

-Import ABAP XXX to your project using [apm](https://abappm.com).
+Specify the `xxx` module as a dependency in your project and import it to your namespace using [apm](https://abappm.com).

 ```abap
 IMPORT '*' TO 'z$1_your_project$2' FROM 'xxx'.